Here are the reasons why you should consider building a house from plastic bottles and other structures…

 And don’t forget that plastic bottles take hundreds of years to disintegrate.
-By using these PET bottles you get to help mother nature, while building a very long lasting structure.
+By building a house from plastic bottles you get to help mother nature while building a very long-lasting structure.

-Plastic bottles are easy to build with, too, with less construction material to use.
+Building a house from plastic bottles is easy to do too, with less construction material to use.
 From the quick tutorial below you’ll see why this is so.

 This particular project was part of a college activity that our source participated in.
 They have taken their project idea from Andreas Froese who is also the founder of ECO-TEC.

-Do you have any building project you want to tackle soon?
+Do you have any building projects you want to tackle soon?
 Learn how you can use plastic bottles for it!

 - Lots of Plastic Bottles